conjure-cp/conjure-oxide/docs/src/documentation/error_detection/semantic_errors.md

 `fn error_to_diagnostic(err: &crate::errors::EssenceParseError) -> Diagnostic `

 The function converts an `EssenceParseError` into a `Diagnostic` by pattern-matching on the error variant.
-When an error includes an associated source range and message, the optional `tree_sitter::Range` is converted into two `Position` structures using `range_to_position(range)`, and a `Diagnostic` is created with this range, an error severity, "semantic error detection" as the source, and an appropriate error message.
+When an error includes an associated source range and message, the optional `tree_sitter::Range` is converted into two `Position` structures using `range_to_position(range)`, and a `Diagnostic` is created with this range, an error severity, `semantic error detection` as the source, and an appropriate error message.
 For all other error variants, a fallback `Diagnostic` is produced.

 `fn range_to_position(range: &Option<tree_sitter::Range>)`